 For 200 years, this traditional fried chicken went largely unchanged.
 Sure, it was subject to all kinds of regional variations, batters, dredges, and spices, but the fundamental recipe was always the same: hack up a chicken, coat it in starch, and fry it in fat.
 It always had bones.

 But a few key technological advancements in the 20th century altered American fried chicken forever.
 Seemingly out of nowhere, fast food chains started slinging chicken nuggets.
 Diners fried up chicken fingers.
 Bars stocked up on boneless "wings" that were anything but.
-In a span of 15 years, an enormous slice of the American fried chicken diet had lost its bones.
+Americans are lazy eaters.
+They don't like to eat fish with bones.
+They don't like to eat anything with bones.

 "20 years ago, most chicken was sold whole;" Eric Schlosser wrote in Fast Food Nation in 2001, "today about 90 percent of the chicken sold in the United States has been cut into pieces, cutlets, or nuggets."